neogeographica/singleplayer_scripts/scripts/README.md

 Next, you can test the scripts from the shell command line.

-Give the "quakelaunch" script one argument that is a path to a bsp file within an existing Quake gamedir.
+Give the "quakelaunch" script one argument that is an absolute path to a bsp file within an existing Quake gamedir.
 It should launch Quake with that gamedir activated and that bsp file loaded.

 Now try running it with an argument that is a path to an existing gamedir.
 It should launch Quake with that gamedir activated, and possibly choosing a map to load as described above.